jeremybatesDC/vueGridBaseballCard/README.md

   --> might be good to show all font adjustment buttons for each text input, but not all buttons would be enabled for all fields.
 That way user won't wonder "what happened to width option?" but will be shown it just can't be applied here (may need clear helper text about limitations)

 ### 2nd release

+build out index db (it's already set up to work) to allow saving (replaces previous localstorage implementation).

+-- (further?) reduce visible size of borders for 320px devices so hopefully rest of content can give adequate touch targets in real world measurements (7-12mm) (maybe using min-max clamps?)
+-- min touch target 48px wherever possible (playing numerologist right now 44, 45, 46, 48)

+- drill into PWA details -- why is dev tools showing installation probs related to icons?
+They are there...
+Path issue?
+Prob not issue with actual file but can check

+- Calculations and column stat type -- have user define what kind of stat it is (to make calculation in footer proedictable and logical -- if user wants to add up all the miles per hour, fine, but that can be an override of a sensible defualt)

+--> in addition to preventing jumps by taking up space (the focus UI needs this), CONSIDER a simple ANIMATION to show that a field is opening up to be edited and then is closing back down.

+- TABS: on screens that are wide enough, consider splitting front/back buttons to sides ( for thumbs holding a phone in landscape, for instance).
+Goal here is to have user se 100% all content needed without having to scroll
+  --> make sure tab state is saved locally
+  --> use hashes so BACK works as user expects

+icon for logo placement can be just one def with a single class applied to determine fill.

 could offer choice to choose text color and then have BG color AUTO adjust per backwards color contrast function along a greyscale or some simplified/lightened version of color picker... ...